 IMPORTANT Information Regarding Changes to Athletic Training Degree Program

 The EKU Athletic Training Program applied May 1st, 2015 for a Substantive Change in Degree with the Commission on Accreditation of Athletic Training Education (CAATE).
 The current Bachelor of Science in Athletic Training (BS in AT) will be phased out.
 The last BS in AT class will be admitted to the BS in AT program during the Spring 2016 Semester.
-Any students wishing to pursue becoming an athletic trainer after the Spring semester 2016 through EKU's program, will need to complete a Bachelor's Degree and the pre-requisites for the MS in AT program and apply to the MS in AT Program.
+Any students wishing to pursue becoming an athletic trainer after the Spring semester 2016 through EKU's program, will need to complete a Bachelor's Degree and the pre-requisites for the MS in AT program and apply to the MS in AT Program the applicaton can be made through ATCAS.
 Please contact Dr. Eric J. Fuchs, ATC, EMT-B for recommended Bachelor's Degree programs at EKU to meet the new MS in AT Program requirements

 BS in AT Program